 Also: this was published in a newspaper.
 When you’re putting out your own content, you may want to include pictures and videos in the middle as well.
 That can help to “make the read shorter” too, keeping folks involved.

 Great information and solutions conveyed in an easy-to-understand way: that’s what all content should be.

-For help with this and anything else related to growing your business, you can reach us at (888) 477-9540.
+For help with this and anything else related to growing your business with our SEO services, you can reach us at (888) 477-9540.